MicrosoftDocs/SupportArticles-docs/support/iis/fim-password-reset-issue.md

 ---
 title: FIM 2010 password reset issue
-description: This article provides resolutions for the problem that FIM is unable to reset passwords on a group of user objects. ms.date: 03/24/2020 ms.prod-support-area-path:
+description: This article provides resolutions for the problem where FIM is unable to reset passwords on a group of user objects. ms.date: 03/24/2020 ms.prod-support-area-path: IISAdmin service and Inetinfo process operation
 ---
 # Forefront Identity Manager 2010 password reset issue

-This article helps you resolve the problem that Forefront Identity Manager is unable to reset passwords on a group of user objects.
+This article helps you resolve the problem where Forefront Identity Manager is unable to reset passwords on a group of user objects.

 _Original product version:_ &nbsp; Forefront Identity Manager 2010
 _Original KB number:_ &nbsp; 2028194